Pass an Array to a Function in PowerShell

 PowerShell Arrays

-PowerShell arrays are no different than those arrays in general purpose programming languages such as Java, Python, C#, etc. It can hold fixed-size primitive values or objects of any data type.
+PowerShell arrays are no different than those arrays in general-purpose programming languages such as Java, Python, C#, etc. They provide the capability to hold fixed-size collections of values or objects of any data type.

 Syntax: